adeira/universe/src/mrtnzlml-meta/docs/flow/shenanigans.md

 console.warn(logger instanceof Error); // true
 ```

 Logger is in this case instance of `Error`.
 Therefore, you can access `logger.message`.
-But TS doesn't understand this very well and [incorrectly assumes](http://www.typescriptlang.org/play/index.html#code/MYGwhgzhAEAyD2BzRBTATtA3gKGtY8AdhAC5oCuwJ8aAFAJRa57RoonlqHSEoDu0AKJo0NWgHISKUuPoBuZgF9sy7AWIloIJKgwBeHvzg70DBeojwQKAHR8wXWtuTpoASw1hCwFPABmxi5o8tAA9KHQfmAgEChqRJbWdg6ETiYYHqRePv5CIjQh4dBk5HEWVrb2js66NgC20hBgqPTYQA) that `new Logger` is instance of `Logger`.
-But, you don't have guarantee that `new Logger` will return `Logger` instance without spinning will blown typechecking.
+But TS doesn't understand this very well and [incorrectly assumes](http://www.typescriptlang.org/play/index.html#code/MYGwhgzhAEAyD2BzRBTATtA3gKGtY8AdhAC5oCuwJ8aAFAJRa57RoonlqHSEoDu0AKJo0NWgHISKUuPoBuZgF9sy7AWIloIJKgwBeHvzg70DBeojwQKAHR8wXWtuTpoASw1hCwFPABmxi5o8tAA9KHQfmAgEChqRJbWdg6ETiYYHqRePv5CIjQh4dBk5HEWVrb2js66NgC20hBgqPTYQA) that `new Logger` is always instance of `Logger`.
+But, you don't have guarantee that `new Logger` will return `Logger` instance without spinning full-blown typechecking.
 This is why Flow requires the explicit annotation in types-first architecture like so:

 ```js
 export default new Logger();